 You can challenge teens by encouraging them to replicate a current structure (like the bridge in a nearby city, or a famous skyscraper).
 A visit to the real-life landmark is always a good motivator.

-Not only will your child solidify his mathematical thinking, but you’ll have your very own elf to help wrap presents.
+Not only will your child solidify their mathematical thinking, but you’ll have your very own elf to help wrap presents.
 For more math-related activities, consider downloading some free and simple math printables like these.

 In the same way that sports stars, politicians, or celebrities become a child’s hero, so to can historic figures who shaped STEM fields and innovated incredible inventions along the way.

 If biographical films aren’t your family’s cup of tea, try a science fiction movie that questions the limits we put on ourselves.
-Let your child dream outside of the box, and be enveloped in a world where the impossible becomes possible.
+Let your child dream outside of the box and be enveloped in a world where the impossible becomes possible.

-7. Try an At-Home Science Experiment
+7. Try an at-home science experiment

 Learn about civil engineering without going too far from home.
 Head to local infrastructure facilities such as a wastewater treatment plant to see what civil engineers have built in your own city.

 An alternative to touring nearby facilities is to create a scavenger hunt.
 Civil engineering is essentially the grandfather of all engineering, and civil engineers create a vast and varied array of projects.
 Help your child research what civil engineers create (roads, subways, railroads, etc.), so that you can create a list of as many projects as possible.
 Then, drive through a nearby city (or take a bike ride, if you don’t mind stopping), and check off all of the structures you and your child see.

-9. Head to the Kitchen
+9. Head to the kitchen

 There’s never been a tastier way for kids to discover math and science principles!
 This winter break, invite your children into the kitchen for a healthy dose of STEM learning.
 Encourage kids to measure out each ingredient, following the recipe to get the cooking process right.
 You'll get bonus points if your baked goods resemble something technology-related—like these fun Pacman cookies!

-As your food cooks, discuss how various ingredients change during the cooking process.
+As your culinary masterpiece bakes, roasts, or sautés, discuss how various ingredients change during the cooking process.
 For instance, chat about how cooking fats have different smoking points, which means butter can’t be used to cook the same things as canola oil.
 Or, discuss what’s actually happening to water as it’s boiled.

 Once you’re done cooking, chow down on your delicious meal (or treat!) together.

-11. Turn a Road Trip Into an Adventure
+11. Turn a road trip into an adventure

 If you’ll be spending a lot of time in the car this winter break, consider trying one of these educational car ride activities to boost your child’s STEM skills while keeping you sane.

 Once you arrive at the gas station, they can complete more complicated equations, like how much it will cost to fill up the whole tank.
 Hint: Games are always more fun with prizes.
 Offer to pick up a fun snack or road trip memorabilia if your child’s estimates are close to the actual amount.

 The World Around Us: Encourage your children to make observations about the world around them in this fun activity.
 On a long drive, kids can describe weather patterns, geological formations, or other landforms that they see along the way.
 This activity is particularly great when you're traversing over varied terrain on long car rides.
 Don't forget to ask your kids questions about what they see, and provide answers to their questions about the world around them whenever possible.

-12. Design a Game: Offline or Online
+12. Design a game: offline or online

 Your child loves playing games.
-Now it’s time for her to design one!
+Now it’s time for them to design one!
 The great thing about creating games at home is that they can be as simple or complex as your child wants them to be.
 Plus, game creation strengthens problem-solving abilities and hones if-then thinking—two skills that help kids find success in STEM studies.

 From there, it’s time to figure out how to best build the game.
 At this stage, you should probably decide whether you’ll create a physical game (using cardboard, paper cut-outs, dice, etc.) or program a game online.
 If your child isn’t familiar with game creation software, we recommend creating a physical game (for now).

-Once your child has decided how she will build the game, it’s time to make it a reality.
-Create a game board, characters, cards, or any other pieces that are needed to play the game.
+Once your child has decided how they will build the game, it’s time to make it a reality.
+Create a game board, characters, cards, or any other pieces needed to play the game.
 Once the game is completed and the rules are perfected, it’s time to play!
 Gather the family together to test out the new game.

-13. Create a Mock Job Fair
+13. Create a mock job fair

 When kids think of STEM jobs, they often think of scientists, mathematicians, or engineers.
-Yet the fields of science, technology, engineering, and math cover an insanely diverse collection of careers, from being a nurse to coding apps like Uber to working as a Legoland designer.
+Yet the fields of science, technology, engineering, and math cover an insanely diverse collection of careers, from being a nurse to coding apps like Lyft to working as a Legoland designer.

 Broaden your child’s understanding of STEM jobs by hosting your very own “job fair.”
 Help your child research 4–6 different STEM jobs, noting various details about each one: what the responsibilities of the job are, what the person must wear to work, what the best part of the job is, etc.

-14. Explore Outside
+14. Explore outside

 Let your child explore the natural sciences without leaving your neighborhood.
-On a nice day, walk around your backyard or head to a nearby park to collect various objects from your environment: rocks, flowers, leaves, twigs, dirt, and wood shavings.
+On a nice day, walk around your backyard or head to a nearby park or trail to collect various objects from your environment: rocks, flowers, leaves, twigs, dirt, and wood shavings.
 Bring along a “scientific notebook” so your child can take notes (or draw pictures) of the insects and animals you see along the way.
 Once you return home, help your child identify each of the various objects and determine what type of environment you live in.

-15. Try Electrical Engineering
+15. Try electrical engineering

-Fast-Forward to Summer
+Fast-forward to Summer 2022